browserengineering/book/book/http.md

 with a `/` (meaning the same host and scheme as the original request).
 The new URL might itself be a redirect, so make sure to handle that case.
-You don't, however, want to get stuck in a redirect loop, so make sure limit how many redirects your browser can follow in a row.
+You don't, however, want to get stuck in a redirect loop, so make sure to limit how many redirects your browser can follow in a row.
 You can test this with the URL
 <http://browser.engineering/redirect>, which redirects back to this
 page, and its `/redirect2` and `/redirect3` cousins which do more complicated redirect chains.

-*Caching:* Typically the same images, styles, and scripts are used on multiple pages; downloading them repeatedly is a waste.
+*Caching:* Typically, the same images, styles, and scripts are used on multiple pages; downloading them repeatedly is a waste.
 It's generally valid to cache any HTTP response, as long as it was requested with `GET` and received a `200` response.^[Some other status codes like